apollographql/apollo-server/DESIGN.md

 - Koa
 - ...

 Framework integrations take care of parsing requests, submitting them to Apollo Server’s core runQuery  function, and sending the response back to the client.
-As a minimum requirement, wrappers have to accept requests over HTTP and pass the tests written for express-graphql.
-They should however be written in such a way that makes it easy to add features, such as websocket support, batched queries, subscriptions etc.
+These integrations should accept requests over HTTP, websockets or other means, then invoke `runQuery` as appropriate, and return the result.
+They should be written in such a way that makes it easy to add features, such as batched queries, subscriptions etc.

-Integrations should be limited to handling transport-specific (eg. setting headers) and framework-specific things (eg. registering a route).
+Framework integrations should hide all transport-specific (eg. setting headers) and framework-specific things (eg. registering a route) from the core functions.

-### Extensions
+### Modules
-Things that are not part of runQuery’s tasks, but are GraphQL specific (such as serving the GraphiQL UI, generating a schema, storing prepared queries, etc.)should be implemented in another core module of Apollo Server that lives alongside runQuery, or be imported from graphql-tools or other related packages.
+Things that are not part of runQuery’s tasks, but are GraphQL specific (such as providing a bundle for the GraphiQL UI, generating a schema, storing prepared queries, etc.) should be implemented in another core module of Apollo Server that lives alongside runQuery, or be imported from graphql-tools or other related packages.